magheswaran/DashBoard/README.md

-Perfect bro 👍
-Here is your **final professional README.md** updated with your links, image & deployment URL 👇 Copy–paste directly to GitHub.

----

 # 📊 SuperCorp Admin Dashboard – TailwindCSS + Chart.js

 **SuperCorp Dashboard** is a modern, responsive **Admin Panel UI** built using **Tailwind CSS** and **Chart.js**, featuring clean layout, interactive visual charts, and a professional analytics interface.